-Tangible personal property is subject to sales tax.
+Sales, rentals or leases of tangible personal property is subject to sales tax.

-Tangible Personal Property = Property that can be seen, weighed, measured, felt, touched, or is perceptible to the senses in any manner including:
+Tangible Personal Property (as defined in 59-12-102(136)).
+Property that can be: seen, weighed, measured, felt, touched, or is in any manner perceptible to the senses.